Fried Potato, Ham and Spinach Breakfast Pie

 And you can even go meatless if you like.

 I do love crispy fried potatoes in the filling.
-It adds texture and of course tastes wonderful.

 Let’s check out the ingredients.

-For the Pie Dough – butter (put it in the freezer about 45 minutes before making the pie dough), flour, salt, sugar, lemon juice, and ice water.
+Pie Dough – butter (put it in the freezer about 45 minutes before making the pie dough), flour, salt, sugar, lemon juice, and ice water.

 The pie dough needs to chill for 2 hours before making the breakfast pie

-For the Breakfast Pie – eggs, milk, ham, spinach, potatoes, onion, Swiss cheese, green onion, Roma tomatoes, canola oil, butter (optional), salt, pepper, cooking spray and prepared and chilled pie dough
+Breakfast Pie – eggs, milk, ham, spinach, potatoes, onion, Swiss cheese, green onion, Roma tomatoes, canola oil, butter (optional), salt, pepper, cooking spray and prepared and chilled pie dough

 A printable recipe with the measurements and instructions is located at the bottom of this post.